fregante/webext-permission-toggle/readme.md

 Type: `boolean` `string`

-Default: `Do you want to reload this page to apply ${extensionName}?`
+Default: `false`

-If the user accepts the new permission, they will be asked to reload the current tab.
-Set a `string` to customize the message and `false` to avoid the reload and its request.
+If `true` or `string`, when the user accepts the new permission, they will be asked to reload the current tab.
+Set a `string` to customize the message or `true` use the default message: `Do you want to reload this page to apply ${extensionName}?`

 ## Related